KxSystems/nano/README.md

 $ ./multihost.sh -p 32
 ```

-### log files
+### Results and Logs

+#### Results

+Results are saved in PSV (pipe-separated values) format in the directory specified by the `--resultdir` argument.
+If omitted, results are saved to `results/mmdd_HHMMSS`.
+   * `HOSTNAME-throughput.psv`: This file summarizes the throughput metrics from all workers.
+More details of some columns:
+      * `throughput`: The total throughput measured from within the kdb+ processes.
+      * The read/write throughput reported by `iostat` is also included for comparison.
+      * `accuracy`: An estimate of the test synchronization error.
+It is calculated as the maximum start time difference across all workers, divided by the average test duration.

+The results are saved as PSV files set by the command line parameter `resultdir`.
+If `resultdir` is not set then `results/mmdd_HHMMSS` is used.

+#### Log Files

-The script reports the progress on the standard output.
-The log of each kdb+ process is available in the directory `logs/mmdd_HHMMSS`.
+Progress is reported to standard output.
+Detailed logs for each kdb+ process are available in the `logs/mmdd_HHMMSS` directory.

+### Advanced Usage

-### Object storage support
+### Object Storage Support

-nano version 2.1+ supports object storage.
-You simply need to put the object storage path into file partitions.
-See [object storage kx page](https://code.kx.com/insights/1.4/core/objstor/main.html) for information about setup and required environment variables.
-Example lines:
+Nano v2.1+ supports benchmarking object storage (S3, GCS, Azure Blob Storage).
+Simply add the object storage path to your partitions file.
+Refer to the [KX documentation on object storage](https://code.kx.com/insights/1.4/core/objstor/main.html) for setup and required environment variables.

+Example partitions entries:
    * `s3://kxnanotest/firsttest`
    * `gs://kxnanotest/firsttest`
    * `ms://kxnanotest.blob.core.windows.net/firsttest`

-The environment executing this test must have the associated cloud vendor CLI set up and configured as if they were manually uploading files to object storage.
+The execution environment must be configured with the appropriate cloud vendor's CLI tools and credentials, as if you were manually accessing object storage.

+#### Testing Object Storage Cache

+You can also measure the performance impact of the local cache.
+The recommended procedure is:
+   1. Provide an object storage path in the partitions file.
+   1. Set a unique subdirectory for the test data: `export DBDIR=$(date +%m%d_%H%M%S)`.
+   1. Run a full test to populate the object store: `./nano.sh -p $(nproc) --noclean --dbsubdir $DBDIR`.
+   1. Enable the local cache by setting `KX_OBJSTR_CACHE_PATH` in `./config/env` to an empty directory on a fast local disk.
+   1. Run a read-only test to populate the cache: `./nano.sh -p $(nproc) -s readonly --dbsubdir $DBDIR --noclean`.
+   1. Run the read-only test again to measure performance with a warm cache: `./nano.sh -p $(nproc) -s readonly --dbsubdir $DBDIR`.
+   1. Clean up the local cache directory when finished: `source ./config/env; rm -rf ${KX_OBJSTR_CACHE_PATH:?}/objects`.

 You can also test the [cache](https://code.kx.com/insights/1.4/core/objstor/kxreaper.html) impact of the object storage library.
 The recommended way is to
    * Provide an object storage path in `partitions`